FermandoisLab/CSvRTHS/README.md

 1. Open OpenFresco and type "source ServerBeam1_TCP.tcl"
 2. Open OpenFresco and type "source ServerCol2_TCP.tcl"
 3. Open OpenSees and type "source ServerCol1_Adapter.tcl"
-4. Execute the Simulink model "HybridControllerD2D2", it will load and will be waiting.
+4. Execute the Simulink model "CSvRTHS_Client", it will load and will be waiting.
 Additionally, a tab will be displayed showing the movement of the column named Col1.
 This is optional, if you want to delete you must modify the ServerCol1_Adapter.
 5. Open OpenSees and type "source SubEstNum.tcl".
 This will start the process and a message will be displayed in the OpenSees window.
 You must press "Enter" three times for vRTHS to start.
 6. Once the simulation is finished, the OpenSees and OpenFresco windows will close.
 Model execution in Simulink should be stopped.

 ### Post-processing

 To check the correct performance of the vRTHS, the following steps must be followed:
-1. Open the file called "PlotOutput" located in the output folder.
+1. Open the file called "PlotOutput" located in the output folder (folder created by the NS in OpenSees, the name its selectec by the user).
 2. If everything was executed correctly, a series of graphs will be shown together with some tables with performance criteria.

 ## How to cite